philanc/slua/README.md

 ```

 Binary versions of slua (and sluac, the Lua bytecode compiler) are provided here for convenience.
 These are standalone executables, statically compiled with musl-1.1.22, for x86_64, i586 and armhf.
 They are built with cross-compilation environments based on gcc-6.4.0, setup with 'musl-cross-make' by Rich Felker (see https://github.com/richfelker/musl-cross-make)

+### Extension mechanism

+[`srlua`](https://webserver2.tecgraf.puc-rio.br/~lhf/ftp/lua/#srlua) by Luiz Henrique de Figueiredo (lhf@tecgraf.puc-rio.br) is included.
+As put by its author, this is a self-running Lua interpreter.
+It is meant to be combined with
+a Lua program  into a single, stand-alone program that  will execute the
+given Lua program when it is run.

+It has been slightly modified:

+* The executable `srlua` has been renamed `sluarun` to prevent any confusion with the original.

+* It is statically built (do `make sluarun`).
+It is used exactly as the original `srlua`.
+See the target `sluarun` in the Makefile.

+* The additional slua libraries are also built in `sluarun`.

 ### Dynamic linking version ('sglua')